ksob/winci-server/README.md

   * fixtures/DevKit
   * fixtures/PortableGit

-After that you will need to run:
+After that go again to WinCI-server main directory and run:

     $ install.bat

+Then follow instructions in the CMD window, you will be prompted to press Enter several times.

 Introduction
 =======